Child Tax Credit & Foreign Earned Income Exclusion

-To claim a CTC your modified adjusted gross income (AGI) should be over 400,000 for married filing jointly, and over $200,000 for other filing statuses.
+To claim a CTC your modified adjusted gross income (AGI) should not be over 400,000 for married filing jointly, and not be over $200,000 for other filing statuses.
 In case the credit is more than taxes owed, you can get up to $1,400 of the balance as a refund or ACTC.
 ACTC stands for additional child tax credit.

 How to claim Child Tax Credit?

 To claim Child Tax Credit or Credit for Other Dependents, you should meet the following requirements:

 - File Form 1040, Form 1040-SR, or Form 1040-NR and include the name and TIN of each dependent for whom you are claiming the CTC or ODC;

 - File Form 8862 if applicable;

 - Enter a timely issued TIN on your tax return if filing jointly;

 - For each qualifying child for whom you are claiming the CTC enter the required SSN for the child;